Convex-Dev/design/README.md

 Contributions to this repository are welcome.

-It is recommended that contributors discuss complex proposals with the broader community at the Convex Discord channel (https://discord.com/invite/xfYGq4CT7v).
+It is recommended that contributors discuss proposals with the broader community at the Convex Discord channel (https://discord.com/invite/xfYGq4CT7v).

 ## License